 A call for rebate transparency

-Introducing rebate transparency throughout the drug distribution system would ensure that coverage and formulary decisions are made based on value-added activities rather than financial incentives passed on to the consumer.
+Introducing rebate transparency throughout the drug distribution system would ensure that coverage and formulary decisions are made based on value-added activities rather than financial incentives.

 Achieving transparency begins with uncovering the actual rebate rates of high spend medications to evaluate actual costs versus average sales prices.
-This data allows plan sponsors to evaluate the lowest net cost of drugs they cover versus less expensive alternatives.
+This data allows plan sponsors to assess the lowest net cost of covered drugs versus less expensive alternatives.

 For example, 123Group covers Drug A, a common respiratory medication.
 Drug A costs $90,000 but has a rebate of $50,000.
 An alternative to Drug A, Drug B, costs only $18,000 and has no rebates.
 When considering the difference in ingredient cost versus the loss of rebate, Drug B provides net-savings of $21,000.

-Once net-cost is visible, plan sponsors can work with their PBM to craft a formulary driven by improved clinical outcomes and cost-savings rather than financial incentives.
+Once net-cost is visible, plan sponsors can work with their PBM to craft a “client-specific” formulary, which will optimize drug savings opportunities when combined with other supplemental programs.

 When utilized judiciously, rebates allow plan sponsors to contain pharmacy spend by investing in cost-efficient drugs.
-Balancing positive rebates with lower-cost alternatives allows plan sponsors to take more control of the drug distribution system and gain ownership of crucial plan components to build a healthy rebate management program.
+With rebate transparency and continual rebate analysis at the individual drug level, plan sponsors can control the drug distribution system and gain ownership of crucial plan components to build a healthy rebate management program.